Interbotix/interbotix_ros_manipulators/README.md

     - *interbotix_XXarm_moveit* - sets up the proper configurations and makes it possible to control an arm via MoveIt
     - *interbotix_XXarm_gazebo* - sets up the proper configurations and makes it possible to control a Gazebo simulated arm
     - *interbotix_XXarm_ros_control*  - ROS control package used with MoveIt to control the physical arms
-    - *interbotix_XXarm_descriptions* - contains URDFs and meshes of the arms, making it possible to visualize them in Rviz
+    - *interbotix_XXarm_descriptions* - contains URDFs and meshes of the arms, making it possible to visualize them in RViz

 - **Demo Arm ROS Package** - This refers to demo ROS packages that build upon the **Core Arm ROS Packages**.
 ROS researchers could use these packages as references to learn how to develop their own ROS packages and to get a feel for how the robot works.
 Typical demos for a given manipulator type include:
     - *interbotix_XXarm_joy* - manipulate an arm's end-effector using a joystick controller
     - *interbotix_XXarm_puppet* - make one or more 'puppet' arms copy the motion of a 'master' arm
     - *interbotix_XXarm_moveit_interface* - learn how to use MoveIt!'s MoveGroup Python or C++ APIs to control a robot arm

-- **Demo Python Script** - This refers to demo Python scripts that build upon modules in the *interbotix_ros_toolboxes* repository.
-These modules essentially abstract away all ROS code, making it easy for a researcher with no ROS experience to interface with an arm as if it was just another Python object.
+- **Demo Script** - This refers to demo scripts that build upon the interface modules in the *interbotix_ros_toolboxes* repository.
+These modules essentially abstract away all ROS code, making it easy for a researcher with no ROS experience to interface with an arm as if it was just another object.
 It also makes sequencing robot motion a piece of cake.
+These scripts are written in languages that users may feel more comfortable with like Python and MATLAB.

 Over time, the repo will grow to include more types of manipulators.